cwilmott/GEOGC183/docs/Week-10-Mapbox.md

 ## Experimental :rabbit2:
 Okay, fast rabbits!
 A few things to keep in mind:
-    1. the commas, apostrophes - what is called **syntax** - is important.
+1. The commas, apostrophes - what is called **syntax** - is important.
 If your code doesn't work, chances are it's a syntax problem.
 2. We are setting up our website the traditional way, using files + folders (not codepen) so you get used to the structure of a website.
 Strong recommend to install Visual Studio Code on your laptop.

 ### Mapbox
 First, we're gonna make a custom map by creating our own stylesheet.
 Mapbox does most of the work for us.

 #### 1. Set up Mapbox

-So, let's head over to <www.mapbox.com> .
+So, let's head over to <https://www.mapbox.com/> .
 In the top-right corner select **Sign Up**. <br>
 Enter the credentials you wish to use, and set up your account.

 #### 2. Create a Mapbox Style